paymill/paymill-documentation/guides/paypal/transactions.html.md

 In addition to the mandatory transaction details listed above, you can specify several other components of a transaction:

+- `description`: Need a additional description for this transaction?
+Maybe your shopping cart ID or something like that?
+Note that it is limited to 128 characters.
-- **Shippings address:** Shipping address for this transaction.
+- `shippings_address`: Shipping address for this transaction.
 Sent to PayPal where it's shown to the customer during checkout.
 PayPal also needs this for you to be eligible for seller protection.
+See [API reference](/API/#address-object).
-- **Billing address:** Billing address for this transaction.
+- `billing_address`: Billing address for this transaction.
 Not used by PayPal.
+See [API reference](/API/#address-object).
-- **Shopping cart:** List of items purchased in this transaction.
+- `items`: List of items purchased in this transaction.
 Each item must have a name, amount and quantity.
 Additionally you can specify a description, item number (e.g. EAN/SKU) and the URL in your shop.
+See [API reference](/API/#-merchant-object).
-- **Shipping costs:** Shipping costs included in the transaction amount.
+- `shipping_amount`: Shipping costs (in cent) included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
-- **Handling costs:** Handling costs included in the transaction amount.
+- `handling_amount`: Handling costs (in cent) included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
-- **Client ID:** A new transaction will create a new payment.
+- `client`: PAYMILL client ID (e.g. "client_88a388d9dd48f86c3136").
+A new transaction will create a new payment.
 If you specify a client, the new payment will be attached to it.
-- **Require reusable payment:** This boolean option lets you ask the buyer for a billing agreement during checkout.
+- `require_reusable_payment`: This boolean option lets you ask the buyer for a billing agreement during checkout.
 If the buyer accepts, the resulting payment can be reused for transactions and subscriptions without additional interaction.
 See our guide on [PayPal payments](/guides/paypal/payments.html) for further information.
-- **Reusable payment description:** Optionally give a short description for why you need a billing agreement.
+- `reusable_payment_description`: Optionally give a short description for why you need a billing agreement.
 This description appears in the checkout page as well as every subsequent transaction.

 Please see our guide on [transactions](/guides/reference/transactions.html) for more details on transaction setup.